Bug report #20323

 Same thing has happened to this person on qgis-user thread.
 He gives an error from console which might help:

-#3 Updated by Willem Buitendyk over 1 year ago
+#3 Updated by Willem Buitendyk almost 2 years ago

 - File Screen Shot 2018-11-02 at 12.00.55 AM.png added